whchenlab/GMModels/README.md

  _Li et al. Gut Microbes.
 Performance of Gut Microbiome as an Independent Diagnostic Tool for 20 Diseases: Cross-Cohort Validation of Machine-Learning Classifiers._ [Reference click here](https://www.tandfonline.com/doi/full/10.1080/19490976.2023.2205386)

 Our goal with this work was to find determinants of reproducible gut microbiome alterations.
-We we systematically evaluated the cross-cohort performance of gut microbiome-based machine-learning classifiers for 20 diseases.
+We systematically evaluated the cross-cohort performance of gut microbiome-based machine-learning classifiers for 20 diseases.

 ## Table of Contents